-An existing single family dwelling and numerous accessory buildings, serviced by an existing private sewage treatment system and individual groundwater well, are located on the subject lands at the end of Lutz Avenue; the remainder of the lands are used for extensive agricultural activities.
+The site contains extensive agricultural lands with a mix of vegetation and a significant undeveloped shoreline component.
+The site is relatively flat, sloping gently west and north toward Jackfish Lake.
+An existing single family dwelling, serviced by an existing private sewage treatment system and groundwater well, and accessory buildings are located on the subject lands at the end of Lutz Avenue.
 The yard site gains access from a single approach off Lutz Avenue.
-A separate agricultural field approach is located off Highway 770; this approach shall be removed as required by Alberta Transportation.
+A separate agricultural field approach is located off Highway 770; this approach will be removed as per by Alberta Transportation requirements.